 To create a nested data type, which contains an indexed array of objects, contact your customer success manager or Iterable support.

-Choosing between the object or nested data type
+# Choosing between object and nested data types

 -